Skip to main content

 Invoice Approvals

-Set up and manage invoice approval workflows in Re-Leased to route expense invoices through designated approvers based on amount, property, or tenancy rules.
-Available on Pro and Enterprise plans.
+Route expense invoices through designated approvers in Re-Leased based on amount, property, or tenancy rules.
+Covers submission, approval, statuses, workflow setup, and permissions.
+Pro and Enterprise.

 Note: Invoice approval workflows apply to expense invoices only.
 Income invoices and rent invoices are not included.